I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 One of the best ways to see how this natural forest works to protect the island is to head to the Mangrove Walk- a 600-meter concrete walkway through the water to a tower.
 Sometimes monkeys hang out here and from the tower, you get to see how the mangroves help defend the island from the power of the waves.

 It really is nature helping nature.
-Close by there is a small resort and if you wanted to avoid this are and see the mangroves without buildings then the best way to do that is by motorboat tour.
+Close by there is a small resort, and if you wanted to avoid this area and see the mangroves without buildings, then the best way to do that is by motorboat tour.

 Boat Tours Koh Kong Mangrove Forest

 This is nature’s refrigerator and guarantees fresh fish.
-There are even more islands further out to see and where there are isolated beaches ideal for a swim.
+There are even more islands further out to sea and there are isolated beaches ideal for a swim.

 Wetlands Of International Importance